-The key quality dimensions for this application were helpfulness (whether the response actually resolved the customer's issue), harmlessness (avoidance of inappropriate content or false promises about policies), format adherence (consistency with brand voice guidelines), and escalation accuracy (correct identification of cases requiring human agents).
-Early in development, the team discovered that escalation accuracy was particularly critical: incorrect escalations either overwhelmed human agents with trivial requests or left frustrated customers without recourse.
+The key quality dimensions for this application are helpfulness (whether the response actually resolves the customer's issue), harmlessness (avoidance of inappropriate content or false promises about policies), format adherence (consistency with brand voice guidelines), and escalation accuracy (correct identification of cases requiring human agents).
+Escalation accuracy is particularly critical: incorrect escalations either overwhelm human agents with trivial requests or leave frustrated customers without recourse.

-The test set was constructed by sampling from historical support tickets across product categories.
-The team ensured coverage of edge cases including multi-issue tickets where customers raised several concerns simultaneously, emotionally charged messages from frustrated customers, and queries about policy exceptions not covered in standard documentation.
-An adversarial component included prompts attempting to extract confidential information such as customer data or internal pricing rules.
+In this scenario, the test set is constructed by sampling from historical support tickets across product categories.
+The team ensures coverage of edge cases including multi-issue tickets where customers raise several concerns simultaneously, emotionally charged messages from frustrated customers, and queries about policy exceptions not covered in standard documentation.
+An adversarial component includes prompts attempting to extract confidential information such as customer data or internal pricing rules.

-The evaluation combined multiple approaches.
-Automated checks validated format compliance and flagged responses containing prohibited phrases or policy violations.
-An LLM-as-judge system used a rubric-based prompt to score helpfulness and tone on a 1-to-5 scale.
-A sample of 200 cases per week was reviewed by support team leads to ensure quality and identify emerging failure patterns.
-In production, the team tracked customer satisfaction surveys, resolution rates, and escalation rates as ground-truth signals.
+The evaluation combines multiple approaches.
+Automated checks validate format compliance and flag responses containing prohibited phrases or policy violations.
+An LLM-as-judge system uses a rubric-based prompt to score helpfulness and tone on a 1-to-5 scale.
+A sample of 200 cases per week is reviewed by support team leads to ensure quality and identify new failure patterns.
+In production, the team tracks customer satisfaction surveys, resolution rates, and escalation rates as ground-truth signals.

-Several lessons emerged from deployment.
-Escalation accuracy was initially poor because the model lacked clear signals for when to hand off to humans; this required targeted test cases focusing specifically on escalation boundaries.
-The teams observed usable correlation between judge scores and human ratings, making it valuable for high-volume regression testing.
-Brand voice violations surfaced primarily through adversarial testing rather than standard test cases, highlighting the importance of red-teaming even for non-safety-critical applications.
+The scenario highlights several practical lessons.
+Escalation accuracy can be poor when the model lacks clear signals for when to hand off to humans; this requires targeted test cases focusing specifically on escalation boundaries.
+If judge scores show usable correlation with human ratings, they can be valuable for high-volume regression testing.
+Brand voice violations may surface primarily through adversarial testing rather than standard test cases, highlighting the importance of red-teaming even for non-safety-critical applications.